 The following settings are used to configure the output options for the build process.

-Output path Specifies the location of the output files for this project's configuration.
+Specifies the location of the output files for this project's configuration.
 Enter the path of the build output in this box, or choose the Browse button to specify a path.
-Note that the path is relative; if you enter an absolute path, it will be saved as relative.
+The path is relative; if you enter an absolute path, it will be saved as relative.
 The default path is bin\Debug or bin\Release\.